The Reading (film)

 The Reading is a 2023 American supernatural horror-thriller film written and directed by Courtney Glaude in his feature directorial debut.
 The film stars Mo'Nique as a recently widowed writer Emma Leeden, who details the loss of her family in her new book Invasion.
 For the press coverage, she agrees to a staged reading by 19-year-old girl (Chasity Sereal) who has spiritual connection.
 The Reading executive produced by Lee Daniels (who also co-edited the final version) with Mo'Nique and her husband, Sidney Hicks.
-It the first time Mo'Nique and Daniels have collaborated on a project after 2009 drama film, Precious.
+It's the first time Mo'Nique and Daniels have collaborated on a project after 2009 drama film, Precious.
 The collaborations of this film ended a 14-year feud between Daniels and Mo'Nique.

 The film was released by BET+ on February 2, 2023.

 Plot

 In the opening scene, Emma Leeden (Mo'Nique) survives a brutal home invasion which leaves her two children and husband dead.
 She later writes a book about the incident and promotes it on a television talk-show.
 For some social media content, Emma and her manager hire a psychic, Sky Brown (Chasity Sereal), who lives with her mother (Charnele Brown) in order to contact the spirits of her dead family.
 Sky and her three friends work together in Emma's house.
-Sky and her three friends are working together in Emma's house.
 Initially, Emma agrees to this because she doesn't believe in mediums or the ability to communicate with the dead.
 However, when Sky begins revealing information that no one else should know, Emma becomes visibly agitated.
 She then places the house on lockdown and shoots one of Sky's friends, Gregory (Ian Haywood), before also killing her manager.

 In her house, Emma begins to hunt Sky and her friends in order to kill them.
 It is later revealed that Emma killed her family in order to become rich and famous.